Villanova-AI/villanova_developers/docs/villanova09/tutorials/getting-started/gke-install.md

 ## Appendix: Configuring Clustered Storage

-In order to scale an Entando Application across multiple nodes, you must provide a storage class that supports a `ReadWriteMany` access policy, e.g. by using a dedicated storage provider like GlusterFS.
+In order to scale an Villanova Application across multiple nodes, you must provide a storage class that supports a `ReadWriteMany` access policy, e.g. by using a dedicated storage provider like GlusterFS.

 The example below provides clustered storage via GCP Cloud Filestore.
 However, it is best practice to expose an existing clustered file solution as a StorageClass.

 ::: tip
-You do not need clustered storage to scale an Entando Application if you schedule all instances to the same node via taints on other nodes and a `ReadWriteOnce (RWO)` policy.
+You do not need clustered storage to scale an Villanova Application if you schedule all instances to the same node via taints on other nodes and a `ReadWriteOnce (RWO)` policy.
 Be aware of the impact to node resource allocation and to recovery, should your application fail or become unreachable.
 Note that if the node fails or is shutdown, your application will be unresponsive while Kubernetes reschedules the pods to a different node.
 :::

 ### Clustered Storage Using GCP Cloud Filestore